snowmeister/rippleideas2021/README.md

 # snowmeister2021

-New updated portfolio site for Mark Kennard AKA Snowmeister.
-Can be seen [here](https://snowmeister.co.uk)
+New updated portfolio site for Claire Quire AKA RippleIeas.
+Can be seen [here](https://dev.rippleideas.co.uk)

 ## Usage